By: Sonia Fernandez-Arana, MA

 Sonia Fernandez-Arana, MA

-Sonia is the Let's Eat Healthy Program Manager for Dairy Council of California.
+Sonia is the Let’s Eat Healthy Program Manager and leads the activation and advancement of the Let’s Eat Healthy Initiative.

 Research continues to find that eating school meals every day is associated with healthier dietary intakes among U.S. schoolchildren.